john-itcsolutions/cheirrs/README.md

 Ensure you are in cheirrs/elastos-smartweb-service directory.

 At this point you can get and edit the addresses for the various blockchain connections in .env.example from the addresses of kubernetes-master/0 and kubernetes-master/1 in turn.
-By editing env.example initially for docker container 'smart', using addresses for kubernetes-master/0, you simply:
+The docker container intended for kubernetes-master/1 (kubernetes container) must be built in cheirrs/elastos-smart-web-alt/elastos-smartweb-service/, by editing env.example for docker container 'smart-alt' using addresses for kubernetes-master/1, (as for docker container 'smart', using addresses for kubernetes-master/0).
+In cheirrs/elastos-smartweb-service/ you simply:

 `docker image build -t smart .`

 `docker tag smart:latest <ip-addr-docker-registry/0>:5000/smart:latest`

+Now:

+ `cd ../elastos-smart-web-alt/elastos-smartweb-service`

-Now `cd ../elastos-smartweb-service-alt` and check that the addresses in .env-example match those for kubernetes-master/1 to cater for smart-alt, and build with:
+ and check that the addresses in .env-example match those for kubernetes-master/1 to cater for smart-alt, and build with:

 `docker image build -t smart-alt .`

 `docker tag smart-alt:latest <ip-addr-docker-registry/0>:5000/smart-alt:latest`

-`cd ../`
+`cd ../../`

 `docker tag dpage/pgadmin4:latest <ip-addr-docker-registry/0>:5000/dpage/pgadmin4:latest`